 Human Resources Division: Provides a diverse, quality workforce by recruiting, retaining and training employees to better themselves and the organization.
 Responsible for creating, implementing and/or overseeing policies governing employee behavior and the behavior of the company toward its employees.
 Oversees all areas of Human Resource Management such as recruitment and retention, exit interviews, motivation, performance reviews, training, professional development, mediation, benefits and retirement.
 Strives to provide customers with excellent service and assist them with their personnel needs.

 Information Technology Division: Supplies the Aviation Department, airlines and passengers, with technology services that are available, reliable and appropriate for the intended business purpose.

 Marketing Division: Strives to increase demand for commercial air service and general aviation for Kansas City International Airport and Charles B. Wheeler Downtown Airport.
 This division promotes both airports' services and facilities to existing and potential tenants, including passenger and air cargo carriers, the general public and any other business entity that may directly benefit from utilizing the airport system.
 Some issues covered by the division include: air service development, marketing and communications planning, public affairs, customer service, branding and creative services, events and volunteers.

-Operations Division: Maintains the safety and operational efficiency of the airfield in compliance with Federal Administration Regulation Part 139, and serves as liaison for all KCI Airport tenants.
+Operations Division: Maintains the safety and operational efficiency of the airfield in compliance with Federal Aviation Regulation Part 139, and serves as liaison for all KCI Airport tenants.

 Parking Division: Provides airport parking services for the visitors, airlines and customers of KCI.
 Ensures the accurate and efficient collection of parking lot revenue through the use of a parking lot contract operation.
 Manages a frequent parker program and automated pay lanes.
 Public lot areas include Economy Parking, Circle Parking, Garage Parking and Park Air Express.